-Description Fee type Unit of Measure 2022/23 Fee 2023/24 Fee (incl.
+Description Fee type Unit of 2022/23 Fee 2023/24 Fee Measure (incl.
 GST if (incl.
-GST if applicable) applicable) City Permits - community amenity 1 Let a second Works zone - application fee Non statutory Per application \$116.00 \$119.00 Works zone permit for three or less months: Parking in front of construction site for Non statutory Per application \$1,440.00 \$1,494.00 workers' private vehicles for three months or less.
-Up to four bays or the width of the site (whichever is the lesser) Works zone permit for six months: Non statutory Per application \$2,880.00 \$2,988.00 Parking in front of construction site for workers' private vehicles for six months.
-Up to four bays or the width of the site (whichever is the lesser) Works zone permit for nine months: Non statutory Per application \$4,320.00 \$4,482.00 Parking in front of construction site for workers' private vehicles for nine months.
-Up to four bays or the width of the site (whichever is the lesser) Works zone permit for 12 months: Non statutory Per application \$5,752.80 \$5,969.00 Parking in front of construction site for workers' private vehicles for twelve months.
-Up to four bays or the width of the site (whichever is the lesser) Works zone permit extensions, per month: An extension to the permit allowing Non statutory Per application \$480.00 \$498.00 parking in front of construction site for workers' private vehicles Works zone permit (additional parking bays, in excess of four).
-Additional parking Non statutory Per application \$290.00 \$301.00 bays for workers' private vehicles in front of a construction site Works zone signage replacement if damaged, lost or stolen Non statutory Per application \$430.00 \$446.00
+GST if applicable) applicable) City Permits - community amenity Works zone condition for Non statutory Per \$116.00 \$119.00 Works zone - application fee application \$110.00 \$119.00 Works zone permit for three or less months: Parking in front of construction site for Non statutory Per \$1,440.00 \$1,494.00 workers' private vehicles for three months or less.
+Up to four bays or the width of application the site (whichever is the lesser) Works zone permit for six months: Non statutory Per \$2,880.00 \$2,988.00 Parking in front of construction site for workers' private vehicles for six months. application Up to four bays or the width of the site (whichever is the lesser) Works zone permit for nine months: Non statutory Per \$4,320.00 \$4,482.00 Parking in front of construction site for workers' private vehicles for nine months. application Up to four bays or the width of the site (whichever is the lesser) Works zone permit for 12 months: Non statutory Per \$5,752.80 \$5,969.00 Parking in front of construction site for workers' private vehicles for twelve months. application Up to four bays or the width of the site (whichever is the lesser) Works zone permit extensions, per month: An extension to the permit allowing Non statutory Per \$480.00 \$498.00 parking in front of construction site for workers' private vehicles application Works zone permit (additional parking bays, in excess of four).
+Additional parking Non statutory Per \$290.00 \$301.00 bays for workers' private vehicles in front of a construction site application